Bacalao con Papa (Codfish with Potatoes) is a very popular dish in our country. It is one of the traditional dishes of the Dominican Lent.

 Bacalao con Papas is one of our culinary treasures, and the popularity of bacalao guisado goes back to the times of La Conquista.
 Yes, it is possible that codfish, along with casabe, is one of our oldest dishes.

-History of Cod in our culinary tradition
+History of Cod

 When Catholics were forbidden to eat meat on Fridays, and during Lent, fish was the obligatory option.
 Before Columbus set foot in the New World, the Basques had already established a large fishing fleet that traveled to present-day Canadian waters in search of the valuable fish.
 Salted cod thus became the official dish of the Lenten season, and one of the pillars of Iberian cuisine.